 It's been a long time since I asked someone if I looked fat in my jeans.
 I can't explain why (or how) I've stopped asking, but it definitely makes life a little easier.
 Maybe it's just that I've finally realized no one answers those questions honestly anyway; no one except me, that is.

 I was recently reprimanded for telling a friend I didn't think her dog was cute.
 She asked and I told her the truth.
 I'm quite sure I'm not the only one who thinks her dog isn't cute, but I'm probably the only one who told her.
 (Don't forget, she asked.)
-Personally, I don't think she should have been offended, but maybe I have to pay more attention to my audience; what offends one, builds confidence in another.
+Personally, I don't think she should have been offended, but maybe I have to pay more attention to my audience; what offends one, makes another feel more confident with their choice.
+For example, if when someone tells me they think my shoes are strange, it makes me like them even more (both the shoes and the person).

 Last week I was shopping with a friend at my favorite Italian paper shop.
 She asked me to make her some stationery; a request I never refuse.
 It doesn't take much of a huge sheet to make a pack of notecards, but you can't buy just half.
 When asked if I'd liked her selections I said no and this time my honesty paid off.
 I'd misunderstood that the leftover paper was a gift for me.
 Had I lied, I would have wound up with a bunch of dainty, daisy designs that left me unenthused.